swedenconnect/technical-framework/Identity Binding.md

 eID provider.

 <a name="confirmed-by-relative"></a>
 ### 4.5.
-A relative to end-user has confirmed the binding
+A Relative to End-user has Confirmed the Binding

 **URI:** `http://id.swedenconnect.se/id-binding/process/relative`